Last updated on February 26th, 2021

 Laminate flooring may be easily shaped and applied, but keep in mind that it’s meant to be tough enough to last through years of wear.
 Tearing it to shape with bare hands or ordinary shears is ineffective and likely impossible.
 You’ll need special tools to get it ready for installation, and having the wrong ones will leave you with a ragged or chipped edge that you will more likely need to discard and redo than realistically fix.

-Although there exist specialized shears or cutters for laminate flooring properly, these tools are more useful for those selling the laminate flooring than installing it; on a worksite, the need to minimize clutter and expense will drive the workers to select the most versatile tool as opposed to the precise one made for the task.
+Although there are specialized shears or cutters for cutting laminate flooring properly, these tools are more useful for those selling the laminate flooring rather than for those installing it; on a worksite, the need to minimize clutter and expense will drive the workers to select the most versatile tool as opposed to the precise one made for the task.
 When it comes to cutting things, this definition almost invariably leads to buying a saw.

 Saws take advantage of the principle of serration to cut through thicker or tougher material than a straight edge by scraping the surface perpendicular to the plane of the surface to be cut as opposed to pushing straight through it using leverage behind a sharpened edge.
 The serrations last longer as well, as each tooth has proportionally less contact with another surface.
 A straight saw blade has the same edge in contact with every item to be cut, making it dull much faster.

 With few exceptions, getting a saw today means getting a power saw.
 By using a motor instead of the mechanical energy of the human arm, the saw blade can make many thousands of passes more than a human operator, slicing through even the hardest materials in mere seconds as opposed to the hours of work that it would take a manual operator.